Saturday, 26 April 2025

 In fact the West is the main threat to the West.

-It seems from the discussions in which they added by mistake the editor of the Atlantic, a magazine that hates Trump, that the purpose of the committee conducting the attack on Yemen is to protect shipping, not just Israeli shipping.
+It seems from the discussions in a group on Signal, in which they added by mistake the editor of the Atlantic (I am not making this up), a man that hates Trump, that the purpose of the very high level committee that decided to attack Yemen was to protect shipping, not just Israeli shipping.

-They obviously do not read John Helmer's blog and do not know it was only Israeli shipping that the Houthis targeteduntil the US and UK intervened against them.
+They obviously do not read John Helmer's blog and do not know it was only Israeli shipping that the Houthis targeted, until the US and UK intervened against them when they not unreasonably targeted American and British ships too.

 Monday, 24 March 2025